-Our water mains are not made of lead; however, the water service line that carries the water from the water main in the street to your home could be.
+The utility-owned water mains are not made of lead; however, the water service line that carries the water from the water main in the street to your home could be.
 Homeowners' service lines may be made of lead, copper, galvanized steel or plastic.
 You can assess your service line material where it enters your home, typically in your basement, crawl space or garage, near the inlet valve.

-MINIMIZING YOUR POTENTIAL EXPOSURE
+REDUCING YOUR POTENTIAL EXPOSURE